-Vivienne came to Mediawatch-UK after 17 years in the book publishing industry where she handled the publicity, brand building and crisis management for a wide range of authors and companies.
+Vivienne came to Mediawatch-UK after 17 years in the book publishing industry.
 It was concern for the media that her children were exposed to which led her to Mediawatch-UK and made her think seriously about the media in this country.

-“I spent 17 years in the publishing industry and worked at or for many of the big publishers.
-My role was always to represent authors, books and the companies I worked for to the media.
-Sometimes this meant seeking media coverage and sometimes it meant damage limitation when things didn’t go exactly as we’d hoped.
+“I spent 17 years in the publishing industry and working with many of the big publishers.
 I was in touch with journalists, producers and editors on a daily basis and so I know how the media works and I also understand how the pressure to increase market share can lead to boundaries being pushed and inappropriate, unacceptable and harmful material being produced.”

 Sam is a former journalist and has worked in various capacities with charities and young people.